Undergraduate Merit-based Scholarships

 The Maine Loan

 Sallie Mae Smart Option Student Loan

 Wells Fargo Collegiate Loan

-This list is not an endorsement by the college, you are welcome to chose any private lender.
+*Used by NEC students during the 14/15 academic year.
+This is not an endorsement by the College; you are welcome to choose any private lender.

 There are two types of student employment opportunities available to New England College students – Federal Work Study and Institutional Work Study.
 For more information on work opportunities please click here.

 Repaying Your Loans